‘We care about you:’ RBC Wealth Management PRIDE employee resource group helps support LGBT+ community

 Members of the RBC Wealth Management PRIDE employee resource group at a past Pride Month parade in Minneapolis.

 At work and in the community

 PRIDE’s efforts to make RBC Wealth Management an inclusive environment for all employees is getting noticed.
-Last November, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the tenth time RBC Wealth Management has received the recognition.
+Last November, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the 11th time RBC Wealth Management has received the recognition.

 “That shows that we’re inclusive, we’re welcoming, and we respect all people,” says Neil McDevitt, a financial advisor in RBC Wealth Management’s Seattle office.
 McDevitt was one of the first members of PRIDE when it was created, and also served two terms as co-chair of the group.

 For Ellen Krider, an ally and a financial advisor in RBC Wealth Management’s Fort Lauderdale office, that inclusivity was one of the main reasons she joined the firm in 2009.
 Krider has cared about helping the LGBT+ community since her best friend from childhood came out as gay when she was 21.
 When she learned about the group and what it does at the firm, she wanted to be a part of it.

 “I feel that the group, for employees, is crucial,” Krider says.
 “That a person can come to work and not hide who they are, and put a picture of their significant other on their desk, it’s game changing.”